Queen Bitch

-"Queen Bitch" is a song by English singer-songwriter David Bowie.
+"Queen Bitch" is a song by the English singer-songwriter David Bowie.
 It was originally released on his 1971 album Hunky Dory before appearing as the B-side of the single "Rebel Rebel" in the United Kingdom in early 1974.
-The song was inspired by the Velvet Underground and, in particular, lead singer Lou Reed.
-It was debuted on BBC radio in June 1971 before being properly recorded at Trident Studios in London between late June and mid-July.
-Co-produced by Bowie and Ken Scott, the lineup consisted of the musicians who would later become known as the Spiders from Mars: guitarist Mick Ronson, bassist Trevor Bolder and drummer Mick Woodmansey.
+Co-produced by Bowie and Ken Scott, the lineup consisted of the musicians who would later become known as the Spiders from Mars: Mick Ronson, Trevor Bolder and Mick Woodmansey.

-As a tribute to the Velvet Underground, the song contains both musical and lyrical references to the band.
-The provocative lyrics concern a male character whose lover searches for drag queens and hookups after the narrator refuses his advances.
-The drag queen is described using stereotypical phrases.
+A glam rock and proto-punk track, the song is a tribute to the Velvet Underground.
+It concerns a male character whose lover searches for drag queens and hookups after the narrator refuses his advances.
 Unlike the majority of Hunky Dory's tracks, "Queen Bitch" is primarily driven by guitar rather than piano.
-Characterised as glam rock and proto-punk, commentators have noted that the song foreshadowed the direction Bowie would take for his next album The Rise and Fall of Ziggy Stardust and the Spiders from Mars (1972).

 "Queen Bitch" has been called one of the best tracks on the album, while some reviewers have considered it one of the best glam rock songs.
 Bowie performed it live on various BBC radio programmes and concert tours.
 He also performed it with Lou Reed at Bowie's 50th birthday bash in 1997.
 Artists who have covered the song include Brazilian singer Seu Jorge and the Hotrats, while it has also appeared in various films and video games.